-The New York Academy of Sciences is the coordinating hub of the ISR, responsible for establishing the ISR’s scientific network, identifying and securing critical resources, and overseeing the ISR throughout all stages of its work.
-The Academy works closely with the ISR Executive Committee and Board and the scientific community, to ensure that its actions best address the global need to identify, prepare for, and respond to in-scope crises.
+Established by ISR’s scientific network, NYAS identifies and secures critical resources, and oversees the ISR throughout all stages of our work.
+The Academy works closely with the ISR Executive Committee and Board and the scientific community to respond effectively to global crises.
 The ISR is generously supported by our funders.

 Learn more about the Academy here.